yosoul93/reinforcement-trading/README.md

 ● Closing the sim-real gap by “simulation-validation-trading”: simulation for training andconnecting real-time APIs for trading;  here a “virtual env” may be a good solution.

 ● Efficient sampling: accelerate sampling is key!
-Here, we can learn ideas from the ElegantRL project.
+Here, we can learn ideas from the Reinforcement Learning Trading project.
 Note that multi-processing is a key to reducing training time. (scheduling between CPU + GPU)

 ● Transparency: a virtual env which is invisible to the upper layer